-Have you ever thought about what could be done with the energy of the sun and the wind in the desert?
+Have you ever thought about what you could do with the energy of the sun and wind in the desert?
 China has given a concrete answer to this question.
 The first of many solar and wind projects in China's Gobi Desert it is now operational, and its reach is impressive: it can supply energy to as many as 1,5 million households.

 Where it all begins: the Gobi desert